oxidecomputer/hubris/task/net/README.md

 fashion only stalls packets to _that socket,_ rather than starving the Ethernet DMA engine of buffers.)

-7. Once the `net` task and anything else higher priority has yielded, the owning task wakes up and sends a `recv_packet` message to `net`, loaning a writable buffer.
+7. Assuming the owning task had blocked waiting for a socket event, it will wake up due to the notification once the `net` task and anything else higher priority have yielded.
+It asks for details of the event that woke it by sending a `recv_packet` message to `net`, loaning a writable buffer.
 The `net` task consults the socket, and, if the packet fits, copies it into the loaned memory, freeing the corresponding socket buffer to receive more packets.

 8. The owning task inspects the packet and does whatever it needs to.
 Let's assume that it generates a reply into a buffer.